wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 ### Summary

-When tasked with a system design
+When tasked with a system design, it's helpful if we can systematically approach it.
+The general suggestion here is to first start with exploring the functional requirements of the system
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTU4MjYwNDEsMTk4MTMwNzc2NCwtMT
+eyJoaXN0b3J5IjpbLTE5MjEyMzE5NjcsMTk4MTMwNzc2NCwtMT
 E2OTA4NTY5MCw4Njg5ODA1OTMsMTE5MjYzMjA1NCw3MTgyNTg4
 NzIsLTMwMDc4Mzc5MSwxODk0Mjg3MjUsMTMwMzQzOTQyOSwtOT
 YwMDczMzMyLC02MjI3ODU4MjIsMjA1MzY2OTQyOSw1MTY3Mjc2